-Delays of domestic and international flights are common in Brazil.
+Domestic and international flights delays are common.
 Airport strikes also occur.
 Check with your travel agent to ensure that itineraries take this into account and be prepared for the possibility of extended waits at airports.

 If you need to make or change airline bookings while in Brazil, shop around to make sure your payment method will be accepted.
 LATAM (the major airline) only allows use of foreign credit cards online with their international website.
 Other airlines such as GOL, Azul and Avianca may not accept foreign credit cards on their websites.
 Travel and tour agents may also have restrictions.
 You may need to pay cash at the airline office or consult with your Australian travel provider.

 The Australian Government does not provide information on the safety of individual commercial airlines or flight paths.
 See the

 Aviation Safety Network website for information on aviation safety.

 More information: Air travel